-As we have slowly come out of the career break closet it’s been highly amusing for us to hear questions from family and friends about:
+As we have slowly come out of the career break closet, and begin preparing to travel the world, it’s been highly amusing for us to hear questions from family and friends about:

 - What we’re planning on doing with our things

-- How we’re going to cope with the change of a RTW trip
+- How we’re going to cope with the change of a Round-the-World (RTW) trip

 - What we’re going to miss about our former lives

-We’ve been to a number of places off the grid and we’re amazed how popular American music is all over the world.
-Also, with access to the internet you can easily listen to American music whenever you’d like.
+We’ve been to several places off the grid and we’re amazed how popular American music is all over the world.
+Also, with access to the internet, you can easily listen to American music whenever you’d like.

 When we hear this question we know it’s eventually leading to how we’re doing this financially.
 When I hear this I always think about how many Americans spend their money so frivolously and then complain about having to go the job that they hate.
 I think Dave Ramsey answered this question pretty well when he said,